-As part of the Priority-Based Budgeting process, all program offers must include a variety of performance measures.
+All program offers must include a variety of performance measures.
 This includes administrative and support program offers, and also those programs referred to as "pass-through payments" programs.
 Many of the services the County purchases are actually provided by another outside agency, but there is still an interest in the results of those purchases.

 Departments create their own program offers and are responsible for the accuracy of an offer's narrative, financial and performance information.
-Departments are responsible for defining their programs' performance measures.
 Considering the wide range of services/programs delivered by the county (e.g., elections, animal control, jails, health clinics, libraries, etc.), the type and number of measures required to be submitted with program offers have been designed to give as much flexibility to the departments as possible, while still retaining the standardization needed for thoughtful review and year-over-year comparison.